HP Partner API Guide

 https://helipaddy.com/wp-json/hp-partner/v1/

-The API currently exposes two resources:
+The API currently exposes five resources:

 MethodPathDescription